 As the school ministry began to evolve and expand, the church was also experiencing continuous growth, and once again the facilities were not adequate.
 In 1998, the men of the church united together in a building project once again and construction began on a new sanctuary.
 On December 15, 1998, open house and dedication services were held for our new church building.

 In 2007, realizing the need to acquire a recognized accreditation status for Victory Christian School, application was made to the Georgia Accrediting Commission.
 In 2009, the school received full accreditation through the GAC, which was effective through the 2013/2014 school term.
 The school also became a member of the Georgia Association of Christian Schools in 2012.
-Due to the GAC becoming a less favorable option for small, private Christian schools, and desiring to better our ministry and educational endeavors through accountability to peers of like applied to the Georgia Association of Christian Schools for accreditation in January of 2015, and was awarded Candidate status for the 2014/2015 school term.
+Due to the GAC becoming a less favorable option for small, private Christian schools, and desiring to better our ministry and educational endeavors through accountability to peers of like-minded faith, the school applied to the Georgia Association of Christian Schools for accreditation in January of 2015, and was awarded Candidate status for the 2014/2015 school term.
+In January of 2016, the school reached Provisional status, which is in effect until January of 2018.
 The school is currently in the process of seeking full accreditation.

 Today, Victory Christian School continues to reach the children in our community and church family, with an excellent record of student success in many walks of life.
 Our students have gone on to become doctors, nurses, teachers, lawyers, bankers, business owners, ministers and members of the military, and have excelled in various fields of service and employment.